furagu/easy-gd/FUTURE.md

-# Future interface of easy-gd library
+# The Future Interface of Easy-gd Library

 Node-gd has miserable C-style interface that should be fixed.